LEARNING AT NUGENT HOUSE SCHOOL

-The school offers the following subjects: English, Mathematics, Art and Design, Design and Technology, Information Communication Technology, Physical Education, History and RE, Music and Science.
-Other subjects taught at the school include Personal and Social Health Education, Citizenship and Food Technology.
+The school offers the following subjects: English, Mathematics, Art and Design, Design and Technology, Information Communication Technology, Physical Education, History, Geography and RE, Music, Art, Drama and Science.
+Other subjects taught at the school include, Personal and Social Health Education, Health & Social Care, Child Development and Food Technology.

 POST 16 PROVISION

-The school caters for young people up to the age of 19 and a range of options are offered to meet their educational needs through our relationship with a number of local colleges.
+Nugent House School caters for young people up to the age of 19 offering a wide range of options to meet a variety of educational needs in partnership with local colleges.
 Each student who attends college is allocated a personal tutor who works in liaison with college staff and, in some cases, attends college with the student.
-There is also provision on site to deliver individually tailored programmes including Asdan and literacy support packages.
+There is also provision on site, to deliver individually tailored programmes including ASDAN and literacy support packages.

-At Nugent House School, in response to our growing primary population, we have opened a unit for primary aged pupils.
-This area currently comprises of a large communal area, three individual classrooms to accommodate group or individual work and a large playroom for art, sand and water activities.
+At Nugent House School, in response to our growing primary population, we have established a class for primary aged pupils.

 The Nurture Group curriculum is modified to the individual needs of the pupil and takes account of the more complex nature of difficulties experienced by pupils.
 As a result there are more opportunities to access additional recreational and community based activities such as swimming and attendance at a local gym.

-Each class has the services of a Teaching Assistant who aids the class teacher in the delivery of the curriculum.
+Each class has the services of a Teaching Assistant, who supports the class teacher in the delivery of the curriculum.
 Those children who require additional personal support are allocated a Personal Support Assistant who accompanies that pupil as required.

-A specialist Literacy Support Department assists children with specific learning difficulties and the school's Educational Psychologist advises all staff on the appropriateness of effective assessment and testing.
+A specialist Literacy Support Department assists children to develop their literacy skills and the school’s Educational Psychologist, advises all staff on the appropriateness of effective assessment and testing.